-There is no surprise photographers have been drawn to capturing some of the natural phenomenons that occurs in the sky during the night hours such as auroras and coronal mass ejection’s.
-For most, the celestial events are once in a lifetime experiences and, thanks to advancements in digital photography, the ability to share the moment with the world has inspired the creation of some gorgeous timelapse footage:
+Photographers have long been drawn to capturing the natural phenomena that occur in the night sky, such as auroras and coronal mass ejections.
+For most, the celestial events are once in a lifetime experiences.
+And, thanks to advancements in digital photography, the ability to share the moment with the world has inspired the creation of some gorgeous timelapse footage:

-The stunning footage you saw in the video above was captured in Caithness which is located in Northern Scotland.
-Part of what makes these sequences stand out among all the others is the rarity of what is happening in the sky.
-Not only was the lucky photographer, Maciej Winiarczyk, able to capture an Aurora, but he quickly realized he was in for a real treat when a group Noctilucent clouds made an appearance as well.
+The stunning footage you saw in the video above was captured in Caithness in Northern Scotland.
+Part of what makes these sequences stand out from all the others is the rarity of what is happening in the sky.
+Not only was the lucky photographer, Maciej Winiarczyk, able to capture an aurora, but he quickly realized he was in for a real treat when a group of Noctilucent clouds made an appearance as well.
 The clouds, often referred to as Night Shining Clouds, are the highest occurring clouds at about 50 miles above earth, which also happens to be the distance in which auroras occur.

-The rare cloud formation are usually to distant and faint to see, but are sometimes visible during the summer months at specific points north and south of the equator.
+The rare cloud formationise usually too distant and faint to see, but its sometimes visible during the summer months at specific points north and south of the equator.

 Like This Article?